 - The Chase Sapphire Reserve comes with Priority Pass Select membership – the American Express Green Card does not.

-- The Chase Sapphire Reserve card offers better trip delay insurance than the American Express Green Card will offer from 1 January 2020 ($500/trip with just a 6-hour delay if you have the Chase Sapphire Reserve)
+- The Chase Sapphire Reserve card offers better trip delay insurance than the American Express Green Card ($500/trip with just a 6-hour delay if you have the Chase Sapphire Reserve)